electronick1/stairs_doc/source/index.html.md

 Data-science and data-engineering growing fast, and it's hard to be expert on everything at the same time.

-For example for train ML models, you should spend about 80% of the time to process data -- how fast you will be able to do that and test all hypotheses in your head, directly influence your final result.
+For example to train ML models, you should spend about 80% of the time to process data -- how fast you will be able to process your data and test all hypotheses, directly influence your final result.

-Stairs allow data scientist to build "scalable" solutions without high-level data-engineering skills.
+Stairs allows data scientist to build "scalable" solutions without high-level data-engineering skills.

 - Data-scientist could focus only on data processing
 - Data-engineer could focus only on storing and moving data (between pipeline components)

-Data pipeline paradigm allows you to separate these two subjects, and speed up working with data.

 #Get started